 Wheat ranks second only to rice as the most consumed cereal grain across the World.
 The cultivation of wheat dates back to more than 5000 years back during the era of Indus valley civilization where the original species Triticum Sphaerococcum popularly known as Indian wheat was grown. that species has now disappeared and is replaced by present day species- Triticum aestivum or the common Bread Wheat, Triticum durum or the Macaroni/ pasta wheat and the Triticum dicoccum or the Emmer Wheat.

 Nutritionally, the traditional wheat Triticum Sphaerococcum was superior to the present day bread wheat (T. aestivum) due to its higher protein content compared to , and resistance to drought, and yellow rust.
 But it had a lower yield than bread and hence during the green revolution, it was replaced by Triticum aestivum wheat.
-The Indian bread wheat or aestivum and pasta or durum wheat varieties possess low levels ,of grain iron (27-55 ppm), and zinc (20-50ppm).
+The Indian bread wheat or aestivum and pasta or durum wheat varieties possess low levels of iron (27-55 ppm), and zinc (20-50ppm).

 Wheat is milled to make it usable for various purposes. a wide variety of products can be obtained depending upon the degree of processing.